albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

 to: https://spotify.github.io/scio/releases/migrations/v0.8.0-Migration-Guide.html#async-dofns, as _BaseAsyncLookupDoFn_
 has a type parameter for some cache implementation, plugging in whatever cache supplier you want, e.g. a com.google.common.cache.Cache, having it for handling TTL.
-Although, a concern here would be the scalability, therefore, DataFlow Vertical autoscaling feature might come into place, tackling ingestion peaks.
+Although, a concern here would be the scalability, therefore, Dataflow Vertical autoscaling feature might come into place, tackling ingestion peaks.

 This SCIO caching capability along with a workaround for adding something similar to this [StateAsyncParDoWithHttpHandler](#StateAsyncParDoWithHttpHandler) using a S & T pattern, has been discussed as a